I decided to write a post about the 7 very basic SEO tips that people (including myself) sometimes seem to forget.

 Why these basic SEO tips are more powerful than complex strategies & secrets

 Yes, there are many SEO strategies and techniques out there, that do help your rankings.
-But remember what's what.
-The basic stuff just mentioning is gonna cover at least 75% of your rankings.
+But remember what's important.
+The basic SEO tips I just mentioned is what's making up most of the algorithm.

 It's easy to lose track of the ball and get sidetracked with theories and secrets posted by the biggest SEO-experts, I know because I've been there myself.